cdxcore.dynaplot#

 Important Functions:

 The returned cdxcore.dynaplot.DynaFig will defer all other function calls to the figure object until cdxcore.dynaplot.DynaFig.render() or cdxcore.dynaplot.DynaFig.close() are called.
+Whenever you use with at the end of the context window cdxcore.dynaplot.DynaFig.close() will be called for you.

 The following direct members are important for using the framework: